particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 - Group 0: Pin D7 and the RGB LED.
 This must use the default resolution of 8 bits (0-255) and frequency of 500 Hz.

-These rules also apply to tone() (square wave with 50% duty cycle), however since each group must share the same frequency you can only generate two different simultaneous tones of different frequencies on the B Series SoM.
+These rules also apply to tone() (square wave with 50% duty cycle), however since each group must share the same frequency you can only generate two different simultaneous tones of different frequencies on the B-Series SoM.
 You cannot generate tone on group 0.

 ## Basic setup